jeniferjuliat/jeniferjuliat/README.md

 # Hello, I'm Jenifer Juliat 👋

 ## About Me
-👩‍💻 Passionate about technology and innovation, I'm currently diving into the world of web development, focusing on Front-end and Full-stack.
+👩‍💻 Passionate about technology and innovation, I have a strong interest in front-end and full-stack development.
+Additionally, I'm currently improving my skills in data engineering, working extensively with Python, ETL processes, and cloud technologies like Azure and Databricks.

 🚀 I founded and managed an e-commerce business in the intimate fashion sector, where I acquired essential skills in project management, customer service, and digital integrations.

-📚 I am currently pursuing a Bachelor's degree in Computer Science at Faculdade Descomplica and dedicating myself to freelance programming projects.
+📚 I am currently pursuing a Bachelor's degree in Computer Science at Faculdade Descomplica and actively engaging in freelance programming projects.

 ## Technical Skills
 - JavaScript ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)